Skip to content

 Steps to clone a campaign:

-1. Click the Ellipsis () icon beside the campaign name and click Clone.
+1. Select the ⋮ icon beside the campaign name and select Clone.

 Note